Nandan108/prop-access/docs/AccessorProxy.md

 `AccessorProxy` is a utility wrapper that makes it easy to **traverse**, **read**, and optionally **write** properties on an object using array-style access and iteration.

-It uses `AccessorRegistry` internally to resolve getters and setters.
+It uses `PropAccess` internally to resolve getters and setters.

 ```php
 $proxy = AccessorProxy::getFor($user, readOnly: false);